 - New Ukraine Facility with overall capacity of €50 billion for 2024-2027

-- Urgent adoption needed along with long-term EU budget revision
+- Urgent adoption needed along with revision of EU long-term EU budget

 - Russian assets should be used for Ukraine’s reconstruction

-In a vote on Thursday, MEPs improved and endorsed a proposal for a €50 billion facility to support Ukraine’s recovery, reconstruction and modernisation from 2024.
+In a vote on Tuesday, Parliament improved and endorsed a proposal for a €50 billion facility to support Ukraine’s recovery, reconstruction and modernisation from 2024.

-Urgent adoption needed in line with EU’s long-term budget revision
+Urgent adoption needed in line with the EU’s long-term budget revision

 Using Russian assets, fighting corruption

-One of MEPs’ key demands is that assets from the Russian Federation or other entities or individuals directly in connection with Russia’s war of aggression be used to reconstruct Ukraine.
-MEPs strengthened the provisions on the fight against fraud, corruption, conflicts of interest and irregularities in the use of EU funds in Ukraine.
+One of MEPs’ key demands is that assets from the Russian Federation or other entities or individuals directly connected with Russia’s war of aggression be used to reconstruct Ukraine.
+Parliament strengthened the provisions on the fight against fraud, corruption, conflicts of interest and irregularities in the use of EU funds in Ukraine.
 Companies under oligarchic influence should not be eligible for funding, MEPs added.

 More transparency, closer involvement of Parliament